MineInAbyss/geary-papermc/docs/developers/tracked-entities/mobs.md

 # Mobs

-!!! note
 To avoid confusion, Geary comes with a `BukkitEntity` typealias for Bukkit's `Entity` interface.
+{.tip}

 All bukkit entities get a geary entity created for them when spawned (and removed when despawned.)